codingcoode/codingcoode/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Hi Coders

-- 👋 Hi, I’m @codingcoode
+- 👋 Hi Coders, I’m @codingcoode

 - 👀 I’m interested in programming.
 - 🌱 I’m currently learning HTML CSS, Experienced in Wordpress, Shopify.
 Learned Python Programming.